Proving Unsatisfiability with Hitting Formulas: Hitting vs tl-Res and other classical systems

 \subsection{{\hit} is quasi-polynomially stronger than {\tres}}

 \begin{theorem} p-simulates {\tres}. \end{theorem} \begin{proof} A {\tres} proof can be viewed as a decision tree \cite{BIW04}: every application of the resolution of clauses $C\vee x$ and $D\vee\bar{x}$ by the variable $x$ is considered as a decision by the variable $x$, so that the decision $x=0$ leads to the node $C\vee x$ from the node $C\vee D$, and the decision $x=1$ leads to the node $D\vee\bar{x}$.
 Therefore, the assignment of decisions starting at the root, labelled by the final empty clause, and ending at a leaf, labelled by a clause $L$ of the input formula $F$, falsifies $L$.
 The negation of such assignment, viewed as a clause $N$, is a weakening of $L$.
 The conjunction of all such $N$'s is an unsatisfiable hitting formula $H$ that is a proof of $F$.
-The number of clauses in $H$ is at most the number of occurrences of $F$'s clauses in the {\tres} refutation. \end{proof}
+The number of clauses in $H$ is at most the number of leaves in the decision tree and therefore at most the number of occurrences of $F$'s clauses in the {\tres} refutation. \end{proof}

 We use $\oplus$-lifting to prove our separation result.
 We need three folklore or easy statements that we include for the sake of completeness.

 \begin{definition}[Composition of multivariate functions] For Boolean functions $f\colon \{0,1\}^n \to \{0,1\}$ and $g\colon\{0,1\}^m \to \{0,1\}$, we define $f \circ g^n\colon\{0,1\}^{nm} \to \{0,1\}$ as \end{definition}